Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

+of Lie algebras.
+Though the explicit transformation requires computation of the coefficients $C_{k,n}$ in the power series~\eqref{pow-ser}, it is not necessary for our purposes.

-We can justify this conjecture by another, heuristic but more physical, argument.
+We can justify the isomorphism in~\eqref{interch-iso} by another, heuristic but more physical, argument.
 Recall that the modes $\enrg_{k}=\enrg^{(0)}_{k}$ were obtained by expanding the field $\enrgpl(z,\bz)$ defined in~\eqref{enrg-field-pl} on the unit circle in the complex plane (or at time $\tau=0$ in the cylinder geometry).
 The higher modes $\enrg^{(l)}_{k}$ can be obtained by expansion at different moments $\tau$.
 Indeed, we see from~\eqref{comm-rel-enrg-Ln} that the dilatation operator $L_0+\bar{L}_0$ generates $\enrg^{(1)}_{k}$ from $\enrg^{(0)}_{k}$, and so on.
 This action can be interpreted as an expansion of $\enrgpl(z,\bz)$ on a different (non-unit) circle with the same centre.
-Transforming the unit-circle expansion by the conformal generators $L_n$ and $\bar{L}_n$ we cover an expansion of the interchiral field $\enrgpl(z,\bz)$ on the whole complex plane.
-We thus believe that the vector space of all higher modes $\enrg^{(l)}_n$, with $n\in\oZ$ and $l\geq0$, describes an expansion on the complex plane.
-On the other hand, this vector space has another basis spanned by quadratic monoms $\enrg_{n,m}$ in the fermions modes defined above.
-This suggest strongly that both Lie algebras -- the one generated by $\enrg^{(l)}_n$ and the other, $\interinfin$, generated by $\enrg_{n,m}$ -- are isomorphic.
+Transforming the unit-circle expansion by the conformal generators $L_n$ and $\bar{L}_n$ we generate all higher modes $\enrg^{(l)}_n$ and cover an expansion of the interchiral field $\enrgpl(z,\bz)$ on the whole complex plane.
+On the other hand, this expansion is given by the quadratic monoms $\enrg_{n,m}$ in the fermions modes.
+This suggest strongly that both Lie algebras -- the one generated by $\enrg^{(l)}_n$ and the other, $\interinfin$, generated by $\enrg_{n,m}$ -- are isomorphic, after taking proper completions.

-Note finally that considering completions of the Lie algebras appearing in the scaling limit of our spin-chains is crucial if we want to describe local operators.